Nicolae Negumereanu

-Nicolae Negumereanu (born September 4, 1994), commonly known as Nick Negumereanu, is a Romanian mixed martial artist (MMA) who currently competes in the Light heavyweight division in the UFC.
+Nicolae Negumereanu (born September 4, 1994), commonly known as Nick Negumereanu, is a Romanian mixed martial artist (MMA) who competed in the Light heavyweight division in the UFC.

 A former Real Xtreme Fighting (RXF) Light Heavyweight champion, Negumereanu is known for making his entrance in a traditional Dacian hat called pileus.

 Background

 Starting wrestling when he was 15 years old, he was able to become a national wrestling champion and a national kempo champion.
 He changed his mind and shifted his focus to MMA after seeing one of his friends compete at an RXF show.

 Mixed martial arts career

 Early career

 He made his pro-MMA debut on October 10, 2016, against Alexandru Gavrila.
 Nicolae was victorious in his first MMA bout via a TKO.
 He went undefeated fighting mostly in Real Xtreme Fighting, with some of the opponents that he defeated being Marius Pîslaru, Constantin Pădure, Robert Orbocea, Yuri Gorbenko, and Kovács Kálmán.
 On November 19, 2018, he defeated Dan Konecke via Brabo Choke at RXF 32 to capture his first MMA title, the RXF Light Heavyweight Championship.